 Are you a user of online/digital products and/or services?
 In small groups, discuss your personal experience and exchange ideas about how you see the future of the internet and of digital technologies.

 Every EU citizen should have access to secure, sustainable, affordable and competitive energy and one of the greatest challenges for the European energy system is to provide this.
-However, at a time when the global climate is changing and the Earth's atmosphere is warming up, the EU is the largest energy importer in the world (importing 53 % of its energy), 75 % of houses in the EU are energy inefficient, and wholesale electricity prices in Europe are 30 % higher than in the United States.
+However, at a time when the global climate is changing and the Earth’s atmosphere is warming up, the EU is the largest energy importer in the world (importing more than half of its energy), most of its buildings are not energy efficient, and wholesale electricity prices in Europe are 25 % higher than in the United States.

 To improve this situation, the EU has set ambitious climate and energy targets for 2030, namely: